 Use your freeholder's complaints procedure, if there is one.
 Ask at your freeholder's office, or get information from their website.

-Complain by letter if your freeholder does not appear to have a complaints procedure, or if you cannot get any information about it.
-The freeholder may investigate, ask questions, ask you to send copies of documents, and/or inspect your property.
-Then the freeholder should write to you to tell you the result of any investigations.
+Complain by letter if your freeholder does not seem to have an official complaints procedure you can use.
+The freeholder should investigate your complaint.
+They may contact you to ask questions, ask you to send copies of documents, and ask to inspect your home.
+The freeholder should write to tell you the result of their investigation.

-If at the end of the complaints procedure, you are not happy with the result, or if the freeholder has failed to reply to your complaint letter, you may be able to use alternative dispute resolution (ADR) to settle your dispute with your freeholder without having to take legal action.
+If you are not happy with the result at the end of the complaints procedure, or if the freeholder has failed to reply to your complaint letter.
+You may be able to use alternative dispute resolution (ADR).
+You could use this to settle your dispute with your freeholder without having to take legal action.

 Every council has an environmental health officer, or EHO.
-The EHO can help if there is a health and safety hazard in your home, and it is the freeholder’s fault.
-The EHO might investigate if your flat or your building has:
+The EHO can help if there is a health and safety hazard in your home, and it is the freeholder's fault.
+For example, the EHO might investigate if your flat or your building has: